 The internship is an experience in professional practice.
 Its foundation is a three-way collaboration that includes an NYIT faculty supervisor, a school building-level or district-level cooperating administrator, and the intern.
-In order for this triad to be effective, all three partners must clearly understand their respective responsibilities and the policies of the School of Interdisciplinary Studies and Education as outlined in the School-Based Leadership Handbook.
+In order for this triad to be effective, all three partners must clearly understand their respective responsibilities and the policies of the College of Arts and Sciences as outlined in the School-Building (or School District) Leadership Handbook.
 An application and internship proposal signed by all parties must be submitted by the assigned due date.
 Candidates are expected to attend all seminar sessions throughout the semester of internship, and complete all assignments at the appropriate competence level.

 Approval for an Internship requires:

 - Attendance at an internship orientation prior to submitting the internship proposal